terrytilley/CV/README.md

 **Hectare** (August 2022 to November 2023)
 _Senior Front End Developer_

+Development of a marketplace and inventory web application for the farming industry using TypeScript and Nuxt.js.

 - Built dashboards with Nuxt.js
 - Migrated to Vue composition api
 - Vue component testing